ggandor/lightspeed.nvim/README.md

 When there is a large number of matches, we cycle through groups instead of trying to label everything at once (just like Sneak does it).
 However, the immediate next group is always shown ahead of time too, with a different color, so your brain has a bit of time to process the label, even in case of a distant group.
-If the target is right in the second group, you don't even have to think about "switching groups" - a blue label just means it's `{group-switch-key}{label-key}`.
+If the target is right in the second group, you don't even have to think in terms of "switching groups" - a blue label should rather be thought of as a `<tab>`-prefixed 2-character label.
 That means we have `2 * number-of-labels` targets right away that are in the efficiently-reachable/low-cognitive-load range.